New Jersey Governor Advocating for Massachusetts to Pass Sports Betting Bill

 © PA

-While Massachusetts lawmakers continue to negotiate a potential sports betting bill, New Jersey Gov. Phil Murphy is advocating for his neighbors to legalize its sports betting market.
+While Massachusetts lawmakers continue to negotiate a potential sports betting bill, New Jersey Gov. Phil Murphy is advocating for his neighbors to legalize sports betting sites

-New Jersey has become one of the marquee online sports betting states, becoming the first to record over $1 billion in monthly handle in October 2021.
-Now, New Jersey regularly eclipses the billion mark in handle and just took in $1.120 billion in bets during March.
+New Jersey has become one of the marquee legal betting states, becoming the first to record over $1 billion in monthly handle in October 2021.
+New Jersey regularly eclipses the billion mark in handle and just took in $1.120 billion in bets during March.

 “We’ve also been able to attract a lot of jobs into New Jersey because it’s a fintech business … It’s been a home run.
 I wholeheartedly endorse it.”